MdSalman216/Vaccine-Slot-Finder/README.md

 ## Website link : https://vaccineslotfinder.herokuapp.com/

 ## Note :
-#### Since the Government restricts the acces of Cowin API for third party integration without Authorization, user will not be able to view the results on entering pincode.
+#### Since the Government restricts the Access of Co-Win API for third party integration without Authorization, User will not be able to view the results on entering pincode.